 Pinterest’s 200 million monthly active users may not appear that enticing when compared to Facebook’s one billion.
 Therefore, in order to understand the value of Pinterest, it’s important to first look at what makes it, and it’s users unique.

 While social networks were originally designed for keeping in touch with family and friends, Pinterest has, from the start, been about idea discovery.
 Therefore, every time a Pinner logs in, it’s safe to say they are actively seeking new ideas and open to new interests.
 In fact, according to Pinterest, 84% of Pinners say the network helps them learn new things.

 Pinterest users are actively searching for, tapping, saving, and sharing all kinds of Pins.
 Not only does this engagement lead to action, but Pinners actually look for action.
-In fact, 93% of Pinners use Pinterest to plan purchases, while 55% use Pinterest to shop – which is higher than users on other platforms.
+In fact, 89% of Pinners use Pinterest to plan purchases, while 50% frequently use Pinterest to shop – which is 2X higher than users on other media platforms (TalkShoppe, US, Pinterest Personalization & Relevance Study).
 Perhaps this is where Pinterest’s slogan, “Pinners are doers,” comes from?